libretto/3phase_boiler/README.md

 Arduino based control unit circuit and firmware

 # WARNING!!!
 This code was created for my own test and study purposes and finally was implemented in DIY project for three phase 360V heater.
 # DISCLAIMER!
-Any reproducing of the unit and this code usage with high voltage devices is at your own risk!
+Any reproducing of the unit and usage it with high voltage devices is at your own risk!

 History of project:
 I had cheap 12kW (360V) water heater in home climate system which had a problem with contactor frequently and I replaced it few times per season.